Alwinton: Religious sites

-The Parish Church of St. Michael and All Angels, is an early Norman church, and was built on a hillside in the late 11th century or 12th century.
+The Parish Church of St Michael and All Angels is an early Norman church, and was built on a hillside in the late 11th century or 12th century.
 Little historical information is available about Alwinton prior to 1245, when the value of its vicarage was first recorded.
-In 1279, two prisoners escaped from Harbottle castle and fled to the Alwinton church where they confessed to thievery and abjured the realm.
+In 1279, two prisoners escaped from Harbottle Castle and fled to Alwinton church, where they confessed to thievery and abjured the realm.

 The church building was significantly neglected in the 15th and 16th centuries, to the extent that a Court of High Commission reported "the walls of the church and chancell are in great decay, noe glass in the windowes and noe doores for the church".
 Major repairs were finally funded and completed in the 1720s.
 The church was largely rebuilt in the 19th century.
 The crypt was last used for a burial in 1868 and is now inaccessible.
 The church is now a Grade II* listed building.